ndrean/micro_ex/README.md

 # Discover Microservices with Elixir with Observability

-This is a demo of **Phoenix-Elixir-based microservices** demonstrating PNG-to-PDF image conversion with email notifications.
+This a toy **Phoenix-Elixir-based microservices** app demonstrating PNG-to-PDF image conversion with email notifications.

 It is complete enough to understand the concepts used but not production code.

 ## The Problem

-**Goal**: Build a system that delivers high-volume PNG-to-PDF conversion with email notifications.
+**Goal**: We want to build a system that delivers high-volume PNG-to-PDF conversion with email notifications.

 **Challenge**: Image conversion is CPU-intensive and can become a bottleneck.
 How do you know where the bottleneck is?
 How do you scale efficiently?

-**Answer**: **Observability is the key**.
+**Anwser**: use a microservice architecture where **Observability is the key**.

 Before you can optimize or scale, you need to see:

-- Which service is slow? (traces)
+- Which step/service is slow? (traces)
 - How much CPU/memory is consumed? (metrics)
 - What errors occur and when? (logs)